General Privacy Notice

-SCU's Privacy Management Plan sets out the types of personal information held by SCU, an inventory of significant information systems, an explanation of how the privacy principles apply to SCU's activities, other legislation and policies affecting how we handle personal information, and how we handle privacy complaints.
+The University's Privacy Management Plan sets out the types of personal information held by the University, an explanation of how the Information Protection Principles (from the PPIP Act) and Health Privacy Principles (from the HRIP Act) and other relevant legislation and policies affect how we handle personal information and privacy complaints.

-This document sets out a number of other purposes for which SCU collects, uses and discloses students' personal information.
+This document sets out a number of other purposes for which the University collects, uses and discloses students' personal information.
+Students should also review the Privacy Statement for Southern Cross University's Websites about how the University handles information (including personal information) about users of the University's websites.

 Collecting student personal information

-SCU collects information about students primarily from students themselves, through online or paper application, via My Enrolment and when we speak to students face-to-face or over the telephone.
-We may collect students' information when they:
+The University collects information about students primarily from students themselves, through online or paper application, via My Enrolment and when we speak to students face-to-face or over the telephone.
+We may collect students' information when they apply to study with the University make an enquiry.

-We also collect information about students from domestic and international educational institutions and organisations such as UAC and QTAC, and by means of an electronic qualification verification search like 'QualSearch'.
+We also collect information about students from domestic and international educational institutions and organisations such as the Universities Admissions Centre (UAC) and Queensland Tertiary Admissions Centre (QTAC) for students applying through those organisations, and by means of an electronic qualification verification search like 'QualSearch'.

 In participating in the lecture learning environment, students may be recorded through an 'audience cam' mechanism which operates as part of the 'vod-casting' and other student learning broadcasts available through the 'e-learning' system.

-SCU may also collect student personal information from Campus Living Villages, including to investigate matters such as student misconduct.
+The University may also collect personal information from Campus Living Villages about residents or other students accessing the Villages, for purposes such as investigating matters including student misconduct.

 Using student personal information

-Students' personal information will be used in a variety of ways throughout a student's time at SCU.
+A student's personal information will be used by the University in a variety of ways throughout a their time at the University.
 Typically, students' personal information will be used to:

 - process applications;